Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 #### Bombard trajectory

 - Similar trajectory to `Straight`, but targets a coordinate above the intended target (height determined by `Trajectory.Bombard.Height`).
 When the projectile approaches that coordinate, it will free fall and explodes when it hits the target or ground.
-  - Initial speed is determined by weapon's `Trajectory.Speed`.

 In `rulesmd.ini`:
 ```ini